This was in early drafts of Just Like Honey but didn’t make the cut in final edits. Ben and Ryan one year later. Spoilers for the conclusion of JLH.

 No one talked directly to Ryan about his family’s arrangements with Mrs. Hino, but Ryan suspected it did a lot to help his father’s grieving and perhaps Mrs. Hino’s too, to have each other to share memories with.
 Ryan still carried minor guilt over his decision to leave so soon in the aftermath of his grandmother’s death, but no one else seemed to be upset with him; so it was probably time to get over that too.

 Ryan could say with certainty that it was the right decision.
 It changed his relationship with Ben for the better.
 Living apart, even just a beautiful fifteen-minute walk, meant making a concerted effort to see each other and enjoy their time together.
 But Ryan was looking forward to getting back to their lives in Seattle.
-Japan provided no privacy space and few opportunities for sexual relations with anybody but each other.
+Japan provided no private space of their own and few opportunities for sexual relations with anybody but each other.
 And even that they’d had to be quiet and circumspect about.

 Ben, talking to Terry and Garrett, looked so relaxed.
 He smiled more since they’d been back.
 Not that Ben was unhappy in Japan, but getting adjusted and being apart almost all the time during the week had been challenging for both of them.

 Last year Ryan chose an experience that would transform his life.
 Was possible to get a whole restart button on a relationship?
 A chance now to do things differently than the patterns they’d fallen into before everything went to hell?

 Ryan didn’t know for sure what the future held for either of them, individually or together.
 But for the first time in his life, he wasn’t worried about it; it would be whatever it would be.
 They’d get through it like they’ve gotten through to being here tonight.